CleverbotIO/go-cleverbot.io/README.md

 # cleverbot.io

-A Go package for Cleverbot.io.
+A Go wrapper for Cleverbot.io.

 ## Installation
 ```